SPAAM-community/wss-summer-school/docs/2024/teaching-material.md

 All teaching slides and videos (lectures only) from the 2024 summer school can be found here.

-For the practical sessions, we refer you to the (draft) [Introduction to Ancient Metagenomics textbook](https://www.spaam-community.org/intro-to-ancient-metagenomics-book).

 The material will be posted at the end of the 2024 summer school.
-In the meantime, please see previous years material.

 ## Lectures